SriSupratikTalari/RecipiesandRatings/README.md

 # All About Calories
-DSC80 Final project UCSD 2025
+DSC80 Final project UCSD 2025\n
-Part 1:
+asdfasdf